usnistgov/detection_limits/README.md

 ## Related material
-   - We used ARTIMAGEN SEM Simulation Software to generate images with varying contrast and noise l evel.
+   - We used ARTIMAGEN SEM Simulation Software to generate images with varying contrast and noise level.
      - Cizmar P., Vladár A., Postek M. “Optimization of accurate SEM imaging by use of artificial images”, Proc.
 SPIE 7378, Scanning Microscopy, 737815, 2009, [URL](https://doi.org/10.1117/12.823415)
      - [Project URL](https://sourceforge.net/projects/artimagen/) and [GitHub Repo URL](https://github.com/strec007/artimagen)
      - License: As this software was developed as part of work done by the United States Government, it is not subject to copyright, and is in the public domain.
 Note that according to GNU.org public domain is compatible with GPL.